ehefk/Quick-n-Dirty/README.md

 # Quick and dirty guide to Poiyomi Pro Dissolve Anim Sliders

 ## Why?
-Because having lots of meshes is far more of a resource intensive than just a bunch of materials.
+Because having lots of meshes is far more of a resource hog than just a bunch of materials.
 These shaders are highly optimized and you'll save everyone some frames.

 ### (Keep in mind, this shader package gets frequent updates, so the way this works may end up changing in the near future, but the capability will almost certainly remain.)